Post: 10 HR Data Storytelling Techniques That Win Executive Buy-In in 2026

 - Frame the data as evidence for a business argument, not the argument itself.

-- Identify which executive priority — margin, growth, risk — your data speaks to before you walk into the room.
+- Identify which executive priority — margin, growth, or risk — your data speaks to before you walk into the room.

 - If you cannot articulate the business problem in one sentence, keep refining before presenting.